fmkra/scarb/website/docs/reference/features.md

 # Features

-Features provide a mechanism to express conditional compilation, which allows for enabling or disabling specific parts of the code during the build process.
+Features in Scarb provide a way to conditionally compile specific parts of the code during the build process.

 ## `[features]` section

-A package defines a set of features in the `[features]` section of the `Scarb.toml` file.
-Each feature specifies an array of other features that it enables.
+In the `Scarb.toml` file, features are defined within the `[features]` section.
+Each feature lists other features that it enables.

-For example, a package that supports many hash functions may define the following features:
+For example, a package supporting various hash functions might define features like this:

 ```toml
 [features]